incrediblesound/classical-chinese/README.md

 ```
 ##Currently available texts:

 'laozi' - The Dao De Jing (aka Tao Te Qing).
 A warring states era text on philosophy and statecraft.
 'zhuangzi' - The Zhuangzi is another warring states era text, very rich and colorful in its language.
 'dufu' - The complete works of the Tang poet Du Fu.
 'libai' - Complete works of Tang poet Li Bai.

+###License
+MIT